Originate Actor Training

 Due to competition for places, funding restrictions and reporting requirements, we ask that applicants:

-- Are aged 17-23 at the start of the course.
+- Are aged 17-23 at the start of the course on 5th November 2021.
 Any participant who is 17 must be in year 13/second year of college.

 - Have no previous experience of Higher Education